 I would start by establishing one big long-term goal, and then break it down to smaller more specific goals or milestones.
 People who identify their goals and work towards them usually accomplish their goals, and accomplish them quicker.

 To increase your chances of financial success, you have to set financial goals.
 Make sure all of your goals are SMART (specific, measurable, achievable, relevant, and timely).
-Now that you know how to set realistic financial goals, it’s time to take action!
-Set up a system that works for you.
+Now that you know how to set financial goals, it’s time to take action!
+Invest the time and set up a system that works for you.

 The systems I use right now to set financial goals are my Law Of Attraction Planner, The Ultimate Productivity Bundle, and Goals On Track software.
 Give one (or all) of those a try or find something else that works for you.